Why Coding is the New Literacy

 Long-Term Educational and Career Benefits

-Academic Performance: Students who code often excel in subjects like math and science due to strengthened logic and reasoning skills.
+Students who code often excel in subjects like math and science due to strengthened logic and reasoning skills.

 Insights from Education Researchers

-Remember: coding isn’t just about screens - it’s about thinking.
+Remember: Coding isn’t just about screens—it's about thinking.
 It’s a form of expression, logic, and creativity that can unlock lifelong potential.

-Start Today:
+Start Today

 Explore Scratch, join a local coding camp, or check out ITLearnner’s course for kids to take the first step.